 Can dogs eat guava skin?

-Yes, dogs can eat guava skin or rind.
-The rind of guava contains high fiber that is good for the digestive system.
 But, if you are afraid that it will lead to diarrhea, you are allowed to peel the rind first before serving guava to your dogs.

 Can dogs eat guava seeds?